luadam4c/vIRt-Moore_published/README.md

 ***

-#### Instructions for sample simulations

-- For the first simulation, run **virt_moore.m** to use default parameters
-- For subsequent simulations, you can call the graphical user interface with **virt_moore_gui** and import parameter files that were generated

 #### Instructions for reproducing each figure in Lu et al, 2026 Neuron ("Theory of amplitude control by frequency detuning in the rodent whisking oscillator circuit")